Militarization of Police

 Increased militarization has coincided with the springing up of privately run police training facilities.
 One of them in St. Louis is 0311 Tactical Solutions which boasts that it instills a “warrior mindset.”

 There are 50,000 SWAT raids annually in the US.
-Only 7% of these raids were for hostage situations or to barricade active shooters.
+Only 7% of these raids were for hostage situations, barricaded suspects, and active shooters.
 The St. Louis Metropolitan Police Department (SLMPD) has a combined mobile reserve unit and SWAT team.
 The mobile reserve unit is commonly known as the “jump out squad.”
+From 2012-2018, only one half of one per cent of SLMPD SWAT actions were for hostage situations, barracaded suspect and active shooters.

 View full Militarization presentation here.